 Historic Cafe Santa Cruz is a tourist destination for all of those that want to experience having a coffee in a building with such a unique history.

 Cafe Santa Cruz often held cultural events, with fado music, book presentations, etc. It is known as the Cafe “of the intellectuals”.

-With around 500 years of history and around 100 years old of uninterrupted activity this is, undoubtedly, one of the cafés with history which history has not forgotten.
+On July 4, 2013, Café Santa Cruz was honored with Coimbra’s Gold Medal!
+With about 500 years of history and about 100 years of continuous activity, this is undoubtedly one of the Cafes that keeps its History intact and which history has not forgotten.